Opel Vectra: Overseas markets and rebadges

+The Vectra C was branded as the Holden Vectra in Australia and New Zealand.
+Between 1998 and 2001, Holden in Australia assembled the Vectra for export to other RHD markets in the region, with a view to exporting 60 per cent of output, although this was adversely affected by the Asian economic crisis.

-In Australia and New Zealand, the Holden Vectra ZC series was only available as a saloon and hatchback, Holden did not offer the Vectra C estate due to the presence of the Astra and later Holden Viva (Daewoo Lacetti) estates.
+Locally designated the ZC series and launched in March 2003, the Vectra C was only available as a sedan and hatchback.
+Holden did not offer the Vectra C estate due to the presence of the Astra and later Holden Viva (Daewoo Lacetti) estates.
 The Vectra was dropped and replaced by the Holden Epica, a badge engineered Daewoo Tosca early in 2007.

 Due to stockpiling of Vectras from 2005 for the market in Australasia, there was enough supply of the car for deliveries to last through to 2007.
 As a result, facelifted Vectra Cs were not sold in those markets.
-In 2008, the Vectra OPC was available with either six speed manual or six speed automatic transmission (Previous Vectra OPC had manual gearbox only).
+In 2008, the Vectra OPC was available with either six speed manual or six speed automatic transmission (previous Vectra OPC had manual gearbox only).
 The 2.8L DOHC V6 turbo engine could generate 206 kW.